 What Is a Foot?
 Measurement Lesson Plan (Kindergarten)

-This free measurement lesson helps students understand what a foot means as a real-world length.
-Early elementary students estimate, build, and measure to learn that 12 inches equals 1 foot, then practice finding objects that are about a foot long.
+A free measurement lesson to help students understand what a foot means as a physical length.
+Early elementary students estimate, build, and measure.
+They learn that 12 inches equals 1 foot, then practice finding objects that are about a foot long.

 Overview

-Young students often hear “a foot” in everyday language (like “a foot of snow”) without knowing what that looks like.
-In this multi-day lesson, students build a model of one foot using cubes, learn how to line up a ruler correctly, and use measurement to compare classroom objects.
-The unit includes a hands-on math center that keeps practice going all week.
+Young students often hear “a foot” in everyday language, such as “a foot of snow,” without knowing what that length looks like.
+Across several sessions, students build a model of one foot using cubes, learn how to line up a ruler correctly, and compare classroom objects using measurement.
+A hands-on math center keeps practice going throughout the week.

 Learning Goals